-This study, conducted with Pete Klenow (Stanford), shows that productivity growth (in real terms) in the United States is poorly measured because statistical institutes do not adequately account for the contribution to growth global inflation in the economy of new products which add to or replace old products.
-It is shown in this study that statistical institutes often use "imputation" or "extrapolation": in other words, for each sector of the economy, the statistical institute relies on observation of prices of products that are not replaced by new products to infer the rate of inflation of the economy as a whole.
-We show in this study that this use of imputation leads to underestimating real productivity growth in the United States by about one point per year over the last 30 years.
+This study, conducted with Pete Klenow (Stanford University), shows that productivity growth (in real terms) in the United States is inaccurately measured since statistical agencies do not adequately account for the contribution to global inflation in the economy of new products which add to – or replace – old products.
+Statistical agencies often use imputation or extrapolation: in other words, for each sector of the economy, the statistics agency relies on prices of products which are not replaced by new products to infer the rate of inflation for the economy as a whole.
+This study shows that the use of imputation leads to an underestimation of real productivity growth in the United States of approximately one point per year for the last thirty years.

 Educational outreach – the Innovation Campus for high schools

 As part of a partnership between the Ministry of Education and the Collège de France, Professor Aghion has designed an Innovation Campus to allow high schools (and in particular technical high schools and establishments in deprived areas) to have access to teaching via research and Collège de France Professors.
 The program started off with economics, in association with a schedule of regional visits undertaken by Professor Aghion.